-Mary thought she heard a hint of regret in Tina’s voice.
+Mary thought she heard a hint of regret, or was it something else?

 “Sean called her ‘The Artist’,” Mary said, “He said there might be some paintings of hers here.”

 “She did do painting in New York.
 I think she did modeling, too, and dancing.
-It was when she first went out east it was the roaring twenties.
+When she first went out east, in the roaring twenties.
 Personally, I think she had a Sugar Daddy, there is no way she could have made so much money on her own, but that’s just my opinion,” Tina paused to reload the sink, “She did save the farm, though.
 Henry and Alice would never speak ill of her.
 There is a painting of hers in your bedroom.
 If there are any more they would be in her studio.
 You and Sean can check it out tomorrow.
 You might have to break down the door, though, the lock is frozen.
 No one has been in it for years.”